 Because the purchase price per share to be paid by Cantor for the Common Shares that we may elect to sell to Cantor under the Purchase Agreement, if any, will fluctuate based on the market prices of our Common Shares during the applicable period for each VWAP Purchase made pursuant to the Purchase Agreement, if any, as of the date of this prospectus it is not possible for us to predict the number of Common Shares that we will sell to Cantor under the Purchase Agreement, the actual purchase price per share to be paid by Cantor for those Common Shares, or the actual gross proceeds to be raised by us from those sales, if any.
-As of August 26, 2022, there were 25,334,721 Common Shares outstanding.
+As of June 14, 2022, there were 25,290,270 Common Shares outstanding.
 Although the Purchase Agreement provides that we may sell up to an aggregate gross purchase price of \$50.0 million of our Common Shares to Cantor, only 5,055,524 of our Common Shares (which includes the Commitment Fee Shares) are being registered for resale under the registration statement that includes this prospectus.
-Under the terms of the Purchase Agreement, we may not issue to Cantor more than the Exchange Cap (as defined below), which was calculated as 5,055,524 shares in the first filing of the Cantor Resale Registration Statement, unless we obtain prior shareholder approval.
+Under the terms of the Purchase Agreement, we may not issue to Cantor more than the Exchange Cap (as defined below), which equals 5,055,524 shares based on the 25,290,270 shares of Common Stock issued and outstanding as of June 14, 2022, unless we obtain prior shareholder approval.

-If all of the 5,055,524 Common Shares offered for resale by Cantor under this prospectus were issued and outstanding as of August 26, 2022, such Common Shares would represent approximately 16.7% of the total number of our Common Shares outstanding after giving effect to such issuance.
+If all of the 5,055,524 Common Shares offered for resale by Cantor under this prospectus were issued and outstanding as of June 14, 2022, such Common Shares would represent approximately 16.7% of the total number of our Common Shares outstanding after giving effect to such issuance.